 - provide details on the statistical methods and software to be used.

-Before submitting your proposal, you should have already conducted some preliminary or pilot studies.
+Before submitting your research grant proposal, you should have already conducted some preliminary or pilot studies.
 Providing data from these studies is extremely important, to show that

 - you have expertise in the field and know how to conduct research

 - the project is feasible, as indicated by your preliminary results